If you’re serious about reaching your full running potential, then you’re in the right place.

 Warming up the right way can improve your performance as well as reduce the risk of injury.

 Do at least ten reps of each exercise below for two to three rounds.

 Or check my full routine here.

-24. Cool Down Right
+Cool Down Right

-On the other hand, don’t forget the cool-down.
-It’s just as vital to your performance and fitness as the warm-up.
+The cooldown is just as vital to your performance and fitness as the warm-up.

-But, when you stop on the spot, blood can start to pool in the legs and feet, leading, most likely, to dizziness, vertigo and discomfort in certain individuals.
+A proper cool down can help transition blood from the working muscles to the normal resting flow, but when you stop on the spot, blood can start to pool in the legs and feet, leading to dizziness, vertigo, and discomfort in some people.

 Here are a few quick routines to try:

 Stretch After Your Runs